Jesus College Boat Club (Oxford): Club structure and finance

 All members of the college who have coxed or rowed in a JCBC boat are Ordinary Members of the Boat Club, a status that they retain until one month after leaving the college.
-The club is run by a committee, consisting of a President, the Men's and Women's Captains of Boats, Men's and Women's Vice-Captains of Boats, Captain of Coxes, Treasurer, Secretary, Boathouse Safety Officer, Kit Officer, and two Social Secretaries.
+The club is run by a committee, consisting of a President, the Men's and Women's Captains of Boats, Men's and Women's Vice-Captains of Boats, Captain of Coxes, Treasurer, Secretary, Boathouse Safety Officer, Kit Officer, a Middle Common Room representative, two Social Secretaries, and as of Michaelmas Term 2024 an inaugural Junior Common Room representative was created.
 Members of the committee hold office for one year, starting on Sunday of the sixth week of Trinity Term – the day after the last day of Eights Week.
 The Senior Member of the club is Peter Mirfield, a Fellow and Tutor in Law at the college.

 The college uses a proportion of student fees to fund social and sporting activity.
 The allocation for sport, including rowing, is overseen by the Committee of Amalgamated Clubs, which has representatives from the Junior and Middle Common Rooms (for undergraduates and postgraduates) as well as from the college's sport clubs.

 Old Members of the college who rowed when they were students can join the Cadwallader Club.
 The club, which was revitalised in 1974 and organises an annual dinner for members, also receives contributions for the Cadwallader Trust; this has been a registered charity since December 1982 and supports rowing at the college both with capital expenditure and training costs.
 In the year ending 5 April 2022, the trust's expenditure was £1,300.
 Members of the Cadwallader Club have helped to provide new boats and blades for the men's and the women's 1st VIIIs, and on the Saturday of Eights Week 2008, the trust presented the boat club with a new coxed four, named Cadwallader.
 Cadwallader Club members are also non-voting members of the boat club.